-The Company holds a 100% interest in the El Oro Property, having purchased the remaining 30% from a wholly-owned subsidiary of Goldcorp Inc. in January 2017.
-Management has reviewed all previous exploration results on the project and re-focused on targets for future exploration.
+The Company's principal asset is the EI Oro gold-silver property located in the states of Mexico and Michoacan, Mexico ("EI Oro Property").
+The Company holds a 100% interest in the EI Oro Property, having purchased in January 2017 the remaining 30% from a wholly-owned subsidiary of Goldcorp Inc. Management has been reviewing all previous exploration results on the project and re-focusing targets for future exploration.
 One key area is the border zone of the historical Esperanza and Mexico Mines where several high-grade gold-silver intersections in several veins and structures were intersected by previous drilling by the Company.
 Since this area was drilled, a structural study identified northeasterly controls to high grades, which fits the nature of this mineralized zone.
-Future drilling is planned to target this border area as well as 31 other identified exploration targets.
-In addition to the El Oro Property, the Company has the right to process tailings left from pre-1930s milling of ores from the Mexico mine on the San Rafael vein in the El Oro District ("Tailings Project").
+Future drilling will target this border area as well as 31 other recently identified exploration targets.
+In addition to the EI Oro Property, the Company has the right to process tailings left from pre-1930s milling of ores from the Mexico mine on the San Rafael vein in the EI Oro District ("Mexico Mine Tailings").
 The Company has been evaluating the potential for the historic tailings to generate near-term cash flow.
 The Mexico Mine Tailings have had extensive historic and recent assessments including drill testing and metallurgical test work.
-In addition to the Mexico Mine Tailings, the Company has a right of first refusal to reprocess three additional tailings deposits.
-All four tailings deposits lie within the town of El Oro and are adjacent to existing road access, power and water services.
+In addition to the Mexico Mine Tailings, the Company has a right of first refusal to also process three other tailings deposits.
+All four tailings deposits lie within the town of EI Oro and are adjacent to existing road access, power and water services.

-Studies by the Company have determined that the Mexico Mine Tailings contain an Inferred Resource of 1,267,400 tonnes grading 2.94 g/t gold, 75.12 g/t silver containing a total of 119,900 ounces of gold and 3,061,200 ounces of silver.
+Studies by the Company have determined that the Mexico Mine Tailings contain an Inferred Resource of 1,267,400 tonnes grading 2.94 Au g/t, 75.12 Ag g/t containing 119,900 ounces of gold and 3,061,200 ounces of silver.